 There is no shortage of HR data.
 Process automation can collect huge volumes of data right through the human resource value chain.
 The problem is that HR departments are not always sure how to exploit this data.
-This is the aim of Data Science, to process and diffuse unstructured data so that it can be exploited.
-This data serves the HR departments in two ways: by helping in decision-making and by providing prediction tools.
+Data Science provides a method to process and organize unstructured data so that it can be utilized productively.
+This data serves HR departments in two ways: by helping immediately in decision-making and by providing predictive tools.

 Analysis of HR data to aid decision-making

-- In terms of recruitment.
-A company receives up to 250 applications for the same position.
+- Recruitment.
+A company receives up to 250 applications one same position.
 Data Science makes it possible to do a first sort by identifying the candidates that best fit the post to be filled.
 It also helps to calculate the volume of candidates that must be seen in order to find the right candidate.
-Finally, it offers the opportunity to search for the best candidates wherever they are, especially on the Internet (83% of job seekers use the Web after the Job Center), and to identify professionals who are actively searching.
+Finally, it offers the opportunity to search for the best candidates wherever they are, especially on the Internet (83% of job seekers use the Web), and to identify professionals who are actively searching.

 HR data as a prediction tool

-This predictive approach, based on machine learning , involves the HR departments facing the data.
+This predictive approach, based on machine learning , involves the HR departments interrogating the data.
 The data cannot speak for itself.
 It needs to be sorted, processed, analyzed, and properly exploited.
-Using data to drive HR means setting up a new corporate culture through the integration of Data Science.
+Using data to drive HR means setting up a new corporate culture through the discipline of Data Science.

-Despite the innumerable possibilities offered by Data Science to serve HR, we must not forget the “human” dimension, with its host of unquantifiable data and unpredictability.
-That’s why there will always be men and women behind the data!
+Despite the innumerable possibilities offered by Data Science to serve HR, we must not forget the “human” dimension.
+As powerful as Data Science is, it cannot replace people and intuition, which is why there will always be people behind the data.